SpaceWalker162/spacewalker162.github.io/_posts/2023-08-05-githubPush.md

         git config --global https.proxy http://127.0.0.1:7890

 ## password
 account password for authentication is no longer supported.
 To push via https, use a personal access token in place of password when asked to type in.
-Personal access token can be generated at the website through `settings → developers settings → generate new token`
+Personal access token can be generated at the website through `settings → developers settings → Personal access tokens (classic) → generate new token`.